 AARP surveyed people who were 50 years of age and older about their preferred future living accommodations.
 Eighty-nine percent of those surveyed responded that they wanted to “remain in their home indefinitely as they age.”
 But in order to age in place, seniors must be able to safely get around their homes.
 For those aging adults who are hoping to stay in their homes as they age, getting regular exercise is essential.
-Here are a few specific exercises that develop strength and balance, and in turn, help prevent falls:
+Here are a few specific fall prevention exercises that develop strength and balance.

 Benefits of Exercise